Honoring our heroes for Lineworker Appreciation Day, April 18

 It was an all-hands-on-deck restoration effort where lineworkers maxed out their shifts at 16 hours before being required to break for safety.
 “These outages are rough on members, but it’s hard on us too,” Hamilton said.
 “Our kids and wives are home without power, but we’ve got a job to get done.”

 That all-out effort continued nonstop for over a week.
-Understandably, it is frustrating to be without power, so it can be a thankless job.
-Lineworker Appreciation Day is April 18; be sure to let a lineworker know it was a job well done.
+Understandably, it is frustrating to be without power, and it can be a thankless job.
+Be sure to show your gratitude to these hardworking men and women for Lineworker Appreciation Day on April 18.